 Consistent with the commitments made in its proposal to the NJBPU, JCP&L formally submitted in November 2023 the first part of its application to the United States Department of Energy to finance a portion of the project using low-interest rate loans available under the United States Department of Energy's Energy Infrastructure Reinvestment Program of the IRA of 2022.
-JCP&L submitted the second part of its two-part application on March 13, 2024.
+JCP&L submitted the second part of its two-part application on March 13, 2024, which was approved on May 17, 2024.

 On April 3, 2024, Mid-Atlantic Offshore Development, LLC submitted a bid application for the NJBPU Prebuild Infrastructure Solicitation to the NJBPU which outlines its proposal to construct infrastructure connecting the identified landing point for offshore wind generation off the coast of New Jersey with the high-voltage electric grid at Larrabee Collector Station.
-JCP&L is described in the application as a joint developer with Mid-Atlantic Offshore Development, LLC, subject to the execution of a joint development agreement by the parties.
-Mid-Atlantic Offshore Development, LLC will be the party responsible for the project.
+JCP&L is was described in the application as a joint developer with Mid-Atlantic Offshore Development, LLC, subject to the execution of a joint development agreement by the parties.
+Mid-Atlantic Offshore Development, LLC will be would have been the party responsible for the project.
+Mid-Atlantic Offshore Development, LLC, is no longer advancing its application to the NJBPU for the Prebuild Infrastructure Solicitation.

 On November 9, 2023, JCP&L filed a petition for approval of its second EnergizeNJ with the NJBPU that would, among other things, support grid modernization, system resiliency and substation modernization in technologies designed to provide enhanced customer benefits.
 JCP&L proposes EnergizeNJ will be implemented over a five-year budget period with estimated costs of approximately \$935 million over the deployment period, of which, \$906 million is capital investments and \$29 million is operating and maintenance expenses.
-Under the proposal, the costs of EnergizeNJ would be recovered through JCP&L's base rates via annual and semi-annual base rate adjustment filings.
+Under the proposal, the capital costs of EnergizeNJ would be recovered through JCP&L's base rates via annual and semi-annual base rate adjustment filings.
 Public hearings have been requested but are not yet scheduled.
 JCP&L has requested that the NJBPU issue a final decision and order no later than May 22, 2024, based on a June 1, 2024, commencement date for EnergizeNJ.
-JCP&L anticipates filing amendments to the EnergizeNJ program after receipt of approval from the NJBPU of the base rate case stipulation that was filed on February 2, 2024.
+JCP&L anticipates filing amendments to the EnergizeNJ program after receipt of approval from the NJBPU of the The 2023 base rate case stipulation that was filed on February 2, 2024, necessitated amendments to the EnergizeNJ program.
 On February 14, 2024, the NJBPU approved the stipulated settlement between JCP&L and various parties, resolving JCP&L's request for a distribution base rate increase.
-On February 27, 2024, as part of the stipulated settlement, JCP&L amended its pending EnergizeNJ petition following receipt of NJBPU approval of the base rate case settlement, to include the second phase of its reliability improvement plan that is expected to address any remaining high-priority circuits not addressed in the first phase.
+On February 27, 2024, as part of the stipulated settlement, JCP&L amended its pending EnergizeNJ petition following receipt of NJBPU approval of the base rate case settlement, to remove the high-priority circuits that are to be addressed in the first phase of its reliability improvement plan and to include the second phase of its reliability improvement plan that is expected to further address any remaining certain high-priority circuits not addressed in the first phase. that require additional upgrades.
 EnergizeNJ, as amended, if approved will result in the investment of approximately \$930.5 million of total estimated costs over five years.